LCA-CI-builds-repair/scrapy/docs/topics/request-response.rst

         The request body as bytes.

         This attribute is read-only.
-To change the body of a Request use :meth:`replace`.
+To change the body of a Request use

 .. attribute:: Request.meta

     A dict that contains arbitrary metadata for this request.
 This dict is empty for new Requests, and is usually  populated by different Scrapy components (extensions, middlewares, etc).
 So the data contained in this dict depends on the extensions you have enabled.

     See :ref:`topics-request-meta` for a list of special meta keys recognized by Scrapy.

     This dict is :doc:`shallow copied <library/copy>` when the request is cloned using the ``copy()`` or ``replace()`` methods, and can also be accessed, in your spider, from the ``response.meta`` attribute.

 .. attribute:: Request.cb_kwargs

         A dictionary that contains arbitrary metadata for this request.
 Its contents will be passed to the Request's callback as keyword arguments.
 It is empty